 Yes.
 In the case of both pay as you go (PAYG) and no credit check rolling 30-day contracts you will be paying upfront.
 However, just because you choose a 30-day contract doesn't mean you won't be credit checked.
 See the section on providers of no credit check SIM deals above to be sure you won't be.

 Do rolling 30-day plans accept everyone?

 Not all rolling 30-day plans do, no. Only those from providers who advertise no credit checks.
 See above for the – short – list.
-Other options of course include PAYG SIMs, some of which, such as those from ASDA Mobile, offer monthly 'bundles' of minutes, texts and data you can pay for up-front.
+Other options of course include PAYG SIMs, some of which, such as those from ASDA Mobile, offer monthly 'SIM-only bundles' of minutes, texts and data you can pay for up-front.

 I have poor credit.
 Is a 30-day rolling SIM plan my only option?

 If you want something other than a PAYG SIM deal then yes.
 Sadly, due to the hire-purchase nature of contract phones, and the additional value offered by providers to those willing to stick around for 12 months or more, providers need to be sure you're in a position to pay across the length of the contract.
 Credit checks, then, are a given.

 When you take out a contract SIM, you are committing to remaining with your chosen provider for at least 12 months.
 Why would you do that if you could just commit for 30 days at a time?
 Well, because there are benefits.
 Contract SIMs tend to work out cheaper and offer more minutes, texts and data than their non-contract counterparts.